Group Insurance Options

 If you have COBRA coverage when you first enroll in Medicare, your COBRA coverage may end.
 Your employer has the option of canceling your COBRA coverage if your first Medicare enrollment is after the date you elected COBRA coverage.

-Additional information regarding COBRA coverage and Medicare Part B is available in the Choosing a Medigap Policy: Guide To Health Insurance For People With Medicare booklet, available at your Social Security office or on the Medicare Web site (www.medicare.gov) by requesting CMS publication number 02110.
+Additional information regarding COBRA coverage and Medicare Part B is available in the booklet Medicare & You, available at your Social Security office or go to the Medicare Web site www.medicare.gov.

 Voluntary Association Plans

-If you do not have adequate group health insurance, you may want to apply for a voluntary association plan.
+If you do not have adequate group insurance, you may want to apply for a voluntary association plan.
 Many associations offer group health insurance coverage to their members.
-However, buying an insurance policy through an association group does not mean that you are getting a low premium rate.
-Association group insurance can be as expensive as or more costly than comparable coverage under individual policies.
+Association plans are not necessarily less expensive than comparable coverage under an individual policy.
 Be sure you understand the benefits included and then compare prices.
 Association groups that offer Medicare supplement insurance must comply with the same rules that apply to other Medicare supplement policies.